Here is a chronological summary of key actions that got the Carmel Valley Recreation and Park District to where it is today. Please enjoy!

 In 1950, a group of citizens purchased 1.57 acres for the development of a Community Center.
-In 1952, building constructed and later pool constructed.
+In 1952, a building was constructed and later pool was constructed.

-8/30/79 Youth Center letter to Packard Foundation saying the price of today’s activity house and 1 1⁄4 acres between youth center and school was $115,000 and owned by Mrs. Sherrill Conway who wanted to sell.
-9/12/79 $11,500 loan from Packard Foundation to get purchase started.
+In August 1979 a Youth Center letter to the Packard Foundation saying the price of today’s activity house and 1 1⁄4 acres between youth center and school was $115,000 and owned by Mrs. Sherrill Conway who wanted to sell.
+On September 12, 1979 a $11,500 loan from the Packard Foundation was received to get the purchase started.

-In addition to $30,000, an additional $10,000 to help with solar heating development for swimming pool and an additional $20,000 collected in in-lieu fees and these additional funds allocated to Carmel Valley Youth Center project.
+In addition to the original $30,000, an additional $10,000 to help with solar heating development for the swimming pool and an additional $20,000 collected in in-lieu fees were then allocated to Carmel Valley Youth Center project.

 The Monterey Peninsula Regional Park District agreed to assist Carmel Valley Youth Center with an acquisition project and solar heating system for the pool.
 To be done with MPRPD Funds but County to provide funds in the same $60,000 amount for use at Garland Park.

-Monterey County Board of Supervisors on September 30, 1980, approved direction for Parks Director and County Counsel to draft a joint powers agreement with the Monterey Peninsula Regional Park District to provide for $60,000 conveyance that ultimately will assist with acquisition and development of the Carmel Valley Youth Center.
+The Monterey County Board of Supervisors on September 30, 1980, approved direction for Parks Director and County Counsel to draft a joint powers agreement with the Monterey Peninsula Regional Park District (MPRPD) to provide for a $60,000 conveyance that ultimately would assist with acquisition and development of the Carmel Valley Youth Center.

-Thursday, March 12, 1981, MPRPD approved the purchase of 1.4 acres for $147,500 and property to be leased to youth center for use as a park.
-Property purchased from Youth Center which had been unsuccessful in buying property and had borrowed money to finance interim ownership.
+In March 1981, MPRPD approved the purchase of 1.4 acres for $147,500 and property to be leased to the youth center for use as a park.
+The property was purchased from Youth Center which had been unsuccessful in buying property and had borrowed money to finance interim ownership.
 MPRPD compensated by a 50% ($73,000) Land and Water Conservation federal grant, $53,180 in in-lieu recreation fees and $40,000 from the special district funds.
 There was $19,000 left after purchasing for site improvements.

-January 19.
-1983 Monterey County Local Agency Formation Commission memo regarding the continued public hearing on the formation of a County Service Area (CSA 70) for the Carmel Valley Village Area.
-Explains that members of Carmel Valley Village Improvement Committee had requested the Board of Supervisors initiate an application for the formation of a Carmel Valley Village County Service Area and Board made application to LAFCO in late October 1982.
+In January 1983 a Monterey County Local Agency Formation Commission (LAFCO) memo regarding the continued public hearing on the formation of a County Service Area (CSA 70) for the Carmel Valley Village Area was released.
+The memo explains that members of Carmel Valley Village Improvement Committee (CVVIC) had requested the Board of Supervisors initiate an application for the formation of a Carmel Valley Village County Service Area and the Board made application to LAFCO in late October 1982.
 The primary reason would be for a system of uniform and balanced street lighting.
 The proposal as conceptualized was a user assessment equaling $5.80 per parcel per year throughout the Carmel Valley Fire Protection District’s boundaries.
 County Counsel expressed the opinion that there could be problems in spreading the lighting assessment over the entire Fire District as the charges must be assessed on each parcel benefited and difficult to conceive of a significant benefit to land on top of Robles del Rio from street lights in the village.
 Memo references interest expressed by Carmel Valley Community Center Board and Monterey Peninsula Regional Park District Board for LAFCO to consider community parks as the primary function of the proposed CSA.
 More time needed for the study.

 Community Park Grand Opening – May 15, 1983

-Election set by Board of Supervisors for August 20, 1985, on the proposed formation of the Park District.
+An election was set by the Board of Supervisors for August 20, 1985, on the proposed formation of the Park District.

-Mail ballot with wording “Shall the order adopted on May 14, 1985, by the Board of Supervisors of the County of Monterey ordering the formation of a recreation and park district with a benefit assessment under the provisions of the Public Resources Code chapter commencing with Section 5780 be confirmed?.
+A mail ballot with wording “Shall the order adopted on May 14, 1985, by the Board of Supervisors of the County of Monterey ordering the formation of a recreation and park district with a benefit assessment under the provisions of the Public Resources Code chapter commencing with Section 5780 be confirmed?"
 Two candidates were on the ballot.